sirredbeard/nim-windows-container/README.md

 This sample [GitHub Actions workflow](https://github.com/sirredbeard/nim-windows-container/blob/main/.github/workflows/stable.yml):

 * Builds the Windows Container for *both* Windows Server 2019 LTSC and Windows Server 2022 LTSC.
 The default of Windows Server 2022 LTSC is overridden for 2019 LTSC builds by passing `--build-arg win_version=ltsc2019` into the DOCKERFILE.
-* Detects and downloads the latest version of Nim by communicating with the GitHub REST API: ` $nim_version = ((Invoke-RestMethod -Uri https://api.github.com/repos/nim-lang/Nim/tags).Name | Select-Object -first 1).Trim("v") ` and passing the most recent version into the DOCKERFILE as a build argument: `
+* Detects and downloads the latest version of Nim by communicating with the GitHub REST API: ` $nim_version = ((Invoke-RestMethod -Uri https://api.github.com/repos/nim-lang/Nim/tags).Name | Select-Object -first 1).Trim("v") ` and passing the most recent version into the Dockerfile as a build argument: `
---build-arg nim_version=$nim_version` overriding the default of 1.4.8.
+--build-arg nim_version=$nim_version`, overriding the default of 1.4.8.
 * Pushes the resulting container to the GitHub Container Registry.

 It is not currently possible to run Windows Containers on GitHub Actions at this time, the runner only supports Linux containers. [:(](https://github.com/actions/runner/issues/1402)